DLC-link/dlc-clarity/README.md

 The following Clarity Traits must be implemented to interface with our dlc-manager contract.
 See `/contracts/dlc-link-callback-trait-v1.clar`

+### `set-status-funded`

+When a DLC is properly set up on the _Bitcoin_ blockchain, the DLC.Link infrastructure will use this function to notify Stacks of it's success.
+This allows the contracts to have confirmation about the DLC's status.

+Parameters:

+- `uuid`: string - UUID of the DLC that was succesfully funded on BTC
+- `btc-tx-id`: string - BTC funding transaction ID
+-

 ### `post-close-dlc-handler`

 Used to callback into the calling/protocol contract to notify when a DLC is closed successfully.